yoasyo25/career-development-curriculum/module_four/cold_outreach_ii.md

 * Implement strategies to write effective emails

 ### Deliverable
+For this deliverable, you have options to choose from.
+To fulfill the deliverable requirement, you only need to submit documentation of 1 option although you're absolutely encouraged to do more than one.
+Whichever option you choose, you'll need to submit your deliverable via via the [PD submissions repo](https://github.com/turingschool/career-development-curriculum/tree/master/deliverable_submissions).
+All three of these options are meant to push you out of your comfort zone when it comes to the job search -- blindly submitting resumes is not the way to go in the tech industry.
+These options are meant to help you start forming meaningful connections to lead to increased exposure in the industry and more job leads.
+Check each option for specific due dates:

+#### Option 1: Cold Outreach
-Provide a synopsis of 6 cold outreach interactions following these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/cold_outreach_deliverable_guidelines.md) via the [PD submissions repo](https://github.com/turingschool/career-development-curriculum/tree/master/deliverable_submissions) by **Monday of Week 5**
+Provide a synopsis of 6 cold outreach interactions following these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/cold_outreach_deliverable_guidelines.md) by **Monday of Week 5**

 A suggested way to break down completing this deliverable: